-- a) that the Council intends to apply for a special order to increase the Council's average rate cap for the financial year or any other financial year, or - b) that the Council has made an application to the ESC (Essential Services Commission) for a special order and is waiting for the outcome of the application, or
+- a) that the Council intends to apply for a special order to increase the Council's average rate cap for the financial year or any other financial year; or - b) that the Council has made an application to the ESC for a special order and is waiting for the outcome of the application; or - c) that a special Order has been made in respect of the Council and specifying the average rate cap that applies for the financial year or any other financial year.

-This Revenue and Rating Plan outlines the principles and strategic framework that Council will utilise in calculating and distributing the rating burden to property owners.
-The quantum of rate revenue and rating differential amounts will be determined in the Council's annual budget.
+This plan outlines the principles and strategic framework that Council will utilise in calculating and distributing the rating burden to property owners, however, the quantum of rate revenue will be determined in the annual budget.